-The low entropy of the universe11 required very specific and unlikely initial conditions.
-There is a 101030 chance the current configuration of matter in the universe could have arisen from chance natural processes; it is more likely to be a black hole than to be spread out in galaxies, stars, gas clouds and solar systems.
+The low entropy of the universe 9 required very specific and unlikely initial conditions.
+There is a 101,030 chance the current configuration of matter in the universe could have arisen from chance natural processes; it is more likely to be a black hole than to be spread out in galaxies, stars, gas clouds and solar systems.
 Only an intelligent designer could have specified the initial conditions against such odds.

-Another piece of evidence for design is the distance between stars.14 If the distance were much smaller, the gravity of nearby stars could affect the stability of solar system, and nearby supernovas would bathe the earth with harmful doses of radiation.
+Another piece of evidence for design is the distance between stars.
+12 If the distance were much smaller, the gravity of nearby stars could affect the stability of solar system and nearby supernovas would bathe the earth with harmful doses of radiation.

 Many evidences for design are found when considering the earth.
 The earth’s gravity and distance from the sun provide a temperature and pressure in which liquid water can exist.
 The earth’s magnetic field protects life from charged particles (ionizing radiation) in the solar wind.
-The amount of oxygen is just right for our existence; 15 more oxygen and fires would be a problem; less oxygen and we would suffocate.
+The amount of oxygen 13 is just right for our existence; more and fires would be a problem, less and we would suffocate.

 The properties of the element carbon are essential to life.
 Only carbon can form the large macromolecules necessary for the storage of heredity information for complex creatures such as ourselves.
 Any changes in carbon’s chemical properties would spell disaster for life.